-Teleport can provide secure access to PostgreSQL and MySQL databases, while improving both access control and visibility.
+Teleport can provide secure connections to you databases while improving both access control and visibility.

 Some of the things you can do with database access:

 - Users can retrieve short-lived database certificates using single sign-on flow thus maintaining their organization-wide identity.